solace-iot-team/ansible-solace/Concepts.md

 ### SEMP v2 API Version

 Across broker releases, the supported SEMP v2 API version evolves.
-Where this is the case, the modules affected implement different functionality based on the version.
-The version (retrieved by `solace_gather_facts`) needs to be passed as a parameter to the module, for example:
+Where this is the case, the modules affected implement different functionality based on the version and it needs to be passed as a parameter to the module.
+For example:

 ````yaml
 - name: "Gather Solace Facts"